Researcher & Associate Professor

 Film and Media Culturist

-The title of Mari's talk is that 'My TED talk is a mistake'
+The title of Mari's talk is that 'My TEDx talk is a mistake'

 She is a multidisciplinary researcher, specialising in visual culture, film architecture, cultural theory and history of Russian film and media.